Jingnan-Jia/segmentation_metrics/README.md

                   csv_file=csv_file)
 print(metrics)
 ```
 After runing the above codes, you can get a dict `metrics` which contains all the metrics.
-Also you can find a csv file containing all metrics in the same directory.
+Also you can find a `.csv` file containing all metrics in the same directory.

 ### Evaluate two images
 ```python